roman-milk/roman-milk.github.io/that-damned-valentines-day-card.md

  I chuckled.
 "Thank you.
 I was afraid I'd be taking another cold shower."

  "I was thinking a hot shower together, but all attention above the waist.
 Do you think you could manage that?
 Not get too crazy?"
-Report_Story #5